Galle is a town of color, texture, and sensation unlike anywhere else in Asia!!!

 The Dutch Government House is right opposite of the Old Lloyd’s Post Office or the Dutch Church.
 Over the gate you can check out the carved date of built which is 1683, and the cockerel crest of Galle.
 Sadly the building was abandoned a few years ago, and you cannot enter it now, however, the building inside features a grand staircase and wonderful chandeliers.
 View at your own risk – legend says it is haunted!

-Once an important Portuguese bastion of the fort area, Flag Rock lies close to the eastern section of the fort walls.
+An important Portuguese bastion, Flag Rock lies close to the eastern section of the fort.
 The Dutch used this bastion to warn approaching ships of dangerous rocks, hence the name Flag Rock, if further warnings were needed, musket shots were fired.

 Meeran Mosque is an amazing architectural site near the Lighthouse.
 Locals reveal that the mosque was built over 300 years ago!
 The mosque has an exquisite white washed structure, the windows, doors and facades have stained glass windows.
 Inside you will find vibrant floor tiles, magnificent chandeliers and woodworks.
 The walls have amazing floral motifs.